hhirtz/ellidri/README.md

 ## Usage

+**Note:** for now this is being worked on, and the only option to run ellidri is with a configuration file, like so: `ellidri CONFIG_FILE`.
+Type `ellidri --help` for help.
+In the long term, ellidri will fetch certificates from caddy and certbot by default, since in a setup with ports 80 and 443 taken by a HTTP server fetching certificate is practically impossible.

 If you already have a domain name, the simplest way to start ellidri is by the command below.  ellidri will get certificates from Let's Encrypt, and listen on